Beyond Scanning Beyond Scanning

 My Proposed Solution

 Give up on posted prices altogether.
 The retailer will like this since keeping posted prices up to date is labour intensive and a source of constant friction with the customers.
-Instead customers carry little RFID readers.
-They can check the price of any item, get comparison info, such as price per gram, and maintain a running tally of what is in the basket.
+Instead customers carry little RFID (Radio Frequency Identification) readers.
+They can check the price of any item, get comparison info, such as price per gram and maintain a running tally of what is in the basket.
 To checkout, you just wheel the basket through a scanning tunnel and all the items in the basket are bulk scanned.
 If it does not agree with the customer’s tally, you can take corrective action.

-Further the customer, at home, on the Internet, can create a shopping list, which is downloaded into the hand-held RFID unit.
-The unit can then beep any time the customer walks past an item on his list, and can direct him to the remaining items on the list.
+Further, the customer, at home, on the Internet, can create a shopping list, which is downloaded into the hand-held RFID unit.
+The unit can then beep any time the customer walks past an item on his list and can direct him to the remaining items on the list.
 Retailers might not like this since shopping could to be too efficient to promote impulse buying.
 However, busy people might like the time saving so much they would shop only at stores that offered this service.

 Your Mission